Daigo Saito: D1 Grand Prix

-In 2014 he used Lexus IS for D1GP as he built a JZX100 Mark II and Chaser at a garage in his own house replacing the one that caught fire in 2013.
-In Ebisu he finally debut the Mark II.
+In 2014, he used a Lexus IS250C for D1GP as he built a JZX100 Mark II and JZX100 Chaser at a garage in his own house replacing the one that caught fire in 2013.
+In Ebisu he finally debuted the Mark II.

-In 2015, he worked on the first Drift specification Lamborghini Murcielago.
+In 2015, Saito worked on the first Drift specification Lamborghini Murcielago.
 He also started to be sponsored by Monster Energy.
+He finished the season as the championship runner-up with three event wins.

-In 2016 Saito now with Wanli as tire supplier.
+In 2016, Saito now with Wanli as tire supplier.
 The combination worked very well as Daigo won the first two opening rounds of the season beating the defending champion Masato Kawabata on both occasions.
-However due to how his Mark II was built, the car is banned forcing him to switch to more docile JZX100 Chaser, however, this didn't slow him down as he win 3 more rounds and sealed the championship with a round to spare; his 5 wins in a single season is a record that only Masanori Kohashi has been able to equal in 2021.
+However due to how his Mark II was built, the car was banned due to regulations, forcing him to switch to the JZX100 Chaser.
+He won three more rounds and clinched the 2016 D1 Grand Prix championship with a round to spare.
+His 5 wins in a single season is a record that only Masanori Kohashi has been able to equal in 2021.

-In 2017 for the first time he would be driving a non-Japanese car in form of a Corvette C6 GT3 powered with a LS engine. in only its third outing he managed to get the car to the final and grab a win later in Ebisu in what would be his only win with the Corvette.
+In 2017 for the first time he would be driving a non-Japanese car in form of a Chevrolet C6 Corvette GT3 powered with a LS engine.
+In only its third outing he managed to get the car to the final and grab a win later in Ebisu in what would be his only win with the Corvette.
+He finished the season in third place.